MRvillager/tcrevenge/README.md

 # tcrevenge
-Hacking TrendChip Firmware (ADSL modem/router ZTE H108NS)
+Hacking TrendChip Firmware (ADSL modem/router Digicom RAW300U-A02/Aztech DSL5008)

 ## Purpose
 **tcrevenge** is a command line utility that helps you analyze and compose TrendChip firmware images (tclinux.bin).
 It reimplements the **CRC** algorithm found in firmware that prohibits broken or custom firmware uploads.